 6. Sagging (of breast over implant; of implant)

 - Symmastia (Implants touching in the middle)

-Many patients who have undergone breast augmentation in the past have developed a variety of complications, many of these as a result of older techniques and implants.
+Many patients who have undergone breast augmentation or breast reconstruction in the past have developed a variety of complications, many of these as a result of older techniques and implants.

 Fortunately many advances have been made in this area that have greatly improved the result of revisional surgery.
 These include

 - Newer implants – Smooth round cohesive gel implants

 - Use of the sub-fascial plane

 - Micro fat injections (stromal derived stem cells).